edgedb/easy-edgedb/chapter1/index.md

 A `str` is just a string, and goes inside either single quotes: `'Jonathan Harker'` or double quotes: `"Jonathan Harker"`.
 The `\` escape character before a quote makes EdgeDB treat it like just another letter: `'Jonathan Harker\'s journal'`.

 An `array` is a collection of the same type, and our array here is an array of `str`s.
-We want it to look like this: `["Bistritz", "Vienna", "Buda-Pesth"]`.
+We want it to look like this: `["Bistritz", "Munich", "Buda-Pesth"]`.
 The idea is to easily search later and see which character has visited where.

 `places_visited` is not a `required` property because we might later add minor characters that don't go anywhere.
 Maybe one person will be the "innkeeper_in_bistritz" or something, and we won't know or care about `places_visited` for him.